datastaxdevs/workshop-streaming-game/README.md

 which makes it possible for us developers to concentrate on our game logic instead of having to worry about the communication internals.

-In particular, this game uses two WebSockets, a "player" one for client-to-server data transmission and a "world" one for server-to-client (i.e. game status updates).
+In particular, this game uses two WebSockets:

+- a "player" one for bidirectional client/server data transmission in a direct fashion;
+- a "world" one where the API route all messages picked up by the streaming topic.
+Most game status updates go through this route (with the exception of those directed at an individual player).

 You can find the corresponding variables `pws` and `wws` in the client code, respectively.

 In Javascript, one _subscribes to an event_ on an open WebSocket, providing